 We have a one-hour webinar every Wednesday at 6.30pm, during which we give an overview of the course and answer any questions.
 You can watch the video or read the notes if you can't make it.
 Here is the link to book a place.

-You don’t have to have formal health or care experience – have you cared for a family member or a friend – it all counts.
+You don’t have to have formal health or care experience – it all counts if you care for a family member or a friend.
+You could consider volunteering with the NHS to strengthen your university application: